khulnasoft-lab/design.khulnasoft.com/contents/objects/report.md

 - Project and group sidebar navigation

 **Typical exit-points**:
-- Individual objects (e.g. Merge Request or Issue page)
+- Individual object, for example, a Merge Request or Issue
-- Page actions (e.g. share chart or export table)
+- Page action, for example, a share chart or export table
-- Back to entry-point (e.g. back to dashboard)
+- Back to entry-point, for example, a back to dashboard action